 Childcare tuitions in Ontario are among the highest in the country, with a full-time spot for a toddler in downtown Toronto typically costing around $1,600 a month, in the range of $70 a day.
 Infant daycare costs more, and even childcare for preschool children can bring fees approaching $60 per day (source).

 This new agreement also includes hiring new early childhood educators and supports “improved compensation” for all registered early childhood educators working in licensed childcare.
 While the leaders did not specify what this would look like, Doug Ford told reporters early childhood educators “deserve more money.”

 “That’s my opinion,” Ford said.
 “The job is very, very difficult.
 It’s a job I wouldn’t be able to do.
 You know, they have a special skill set and they deserve to get paid appropriately and we’ll work as quickly as possible and collaborate with stakeholders.”

-According to the agreement, the Ontario childcare tax credit program will also continue, and the province said it will work with municipalities to enroll 5,000 licensed childcare centers and home childcare providers into the program between now and Sept.
+According to the agreement, the Ontario child care tax credit program will also continue, and the province said it will work with municipalities to enroll 5,000 licensed child care providers and centers including home childcare providers into the program between now and Sept.
 1, 2022.

 Childcare rebates for Ontario families

 Ontario’s Education Minister Stephen Lecce said individual childcare operators will have to enroll in the program and will receive an “automatic benefit and savings on a monthly basis.”

 It’s likely to take a number of weeks or even months before the money would start flowing to childcare facilities to bring down the price that parents pay.
 However, parents would eventually be able to expect a retroactive refund of 25% of their childcare costs incurred from April 1, 2022, until the sticker price comes down.